HL7NZ/hpi/input/pagecontent/getPractitioner.md

 {% include get-practitioner.svg %}
 </div>

-**Get practitioner processing steps:**
+**Get Practitioner processing steps:**

-1. The user supplies an hpi-person-id number for the practitioner to be looked up.
+1. The user supplies an hpi-person-id number for the Practitioner to be looked up.
-2. The integrating application sends an HTTP GET request for the Practitioner resource using the hpi-person-id to identify the practitioner whose information is being requested.
+2. The integrating application sends an HTTP GET request for the Practitioner resource using the hpi-person-id to identify the Practitioner whose information is being requested.
 E.g. GET\<Endpoint>/Practitioner/99ZZRT
 3. The request is validated - ALT: Validation failure.
 OperationOutcome resource returned
 4. The Practitioner resource is retrieved from the HPI - ALT: Practitioner not found.
 OperationOutcome resource returned
 5. The response containing the Practitioner resource is returned